Christian Bethancourt Player Props: Rays vs. Cubs

 Christian Bethancourt At The Plate

-- Bethancourt has nine doubles, seven home runs and five walks while hitting .263.
+- Bethancourt is batting .256 with nine doubles, seven home runs and five walks.

-- Bethancourt will look to extend his four-game hitting streak.
-He's batting .467 during his last games.

-- Looking at the 34 games he has played this year, he's went deep in seven of them (20.6%), and in 5.8% of his trips to the dish.
+- In 20.0% of his games this year, he has gone deep, and 5.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.